 6. Restaurants who have opted for composition scheme under GST, with an aggregate turnover of up to Rs.
-75 lakh will charge GST @ 5% instead of 12 or 18%.
+75 lakh will also charge GST @ 5%.
 The turnover limit is Rs.
 50 lakh in Assam, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Tripura, Sikkim and Himachal Pradesh

-Here’s what you should keep in mind to avoid being overcharged:
+Here’s what you should also keep in mind to avoid being overcharged:

 Goods and Services Tax (GST)